-The annual roadside garage sale has been going on for so long that the exact year it began has become a mystery, Maggie Duncan of the Grayson Area Chamber of Commerce told the "Daily Independent," an Ashland daily newspaper.
+The annual roadside garage sale has been going on for so long that the exact year it began has become a mystery, said Maggie Duncan of the Grayson Area Chamber of Commerce.
 Through the years, several areas have become recognized for crowded conditions as vendors and shoppers alike take advantage of wide spots and parking lots along the mostly rural route.
 “Just be careful when you are pulling in and out of anywhere,” Duncan said.

 Yard Sale Tips